Reproducing Kernel Hilbert Spaces for Virtual Persistence Diagrams: Heat flow and spectral multipliers on the dual

-This is the discrete analogue of $\int \lvert \nabla f\rvert^2$: it is nonnegative, vanishes exactly on constant functions, and increases as $f$ oscillates more strongly across edges with large weight.
-In particular, $L$ is positive semidefinite and all of its eigenvalues are nonnegative, so the graph heat semigroup $(e^{-tL})_{t>0}$ and its heat kernels are well defined.
+This is the discrete analogue of $\int \lvert \nabla f\rvert^2$: it is nonnegative, vanishes exactly on constant functions, and increases as $f$ increases in frequency across edges with large weight.
+In particular, $L$ is positive semidefinite and all of its eigenvalues are nonnegative, so the heat semigroup (After Definition~\ref{def:fourier-multiplier}) $(e^{-tL})_{t>0}$ induced by the graph representation and its associated kernels are well defined.

-We now specialize to our metric quotient.
-Let $V := X/A$ and let $H=(V,E,w)$ be a finite connected weighted graph whose shortest-path metric agrees with the quotient metric $\overline d_1$ from Section~\ref{subsec:LCA}.
-Among the many choices of symmetric edge weights compatible with this metric, we fix the concrete convention

-This choice ties the Dirichlet form directly to the same ground distance $\overline d_1$ that underlies the Wasserstein metric on diagrams.